 Students already enrolled should preregister each semester for the courses they want to take the next semester.
 Preregistration begins three or four weeks after the start of each semester and continues to the end of the term.
-The Graduate Coordinator will announce the dates and times for advisement and preregistration as soon as he or she receives them.
+The Director of Graduate Studies will announce the dates and times for advisement and preregistration as soon as he or she receives them.